duzunkaya/J4qCysgVweEmvNug/README.md

 # ldOcUbosD0EVY1d7
-You can find the related figma URL below, please click on Play button to animation.
+You can find the related figma URL below, please click on Play button to see animation.

 https://www.figma.com/file/42QFFKuRdJhW6zPQxQioCu/Apziva?node-id=0%3A1